 Take the pressure off yourself to do everything and be everything.
 You are enough.

-Leaving the house with both of them is going to get easier really, really soon.
+Leaving the house as a mom of two is going to get easier really, really soon.
 All the prep that goes with it will require less forethought on your part.
 I know it’s hard going back to packing a bag for a newborn when you’ve gotten so used to packing one for a toddler.
 You’ll be able to go through the mental checklist a lot quicker without having to go through every potential contingency for which you need to prepare.

 In just a few weeks, your baby is going to smile at you.
 Ah, that first smile.
 I remember with Tuna, I cried when she first gave me that gummy grin.
 Do you remember that feeling, mama?
 The feeling that this tiny little baby, who seemed to be existing in a realm of their own, now recognises you.
 He sees you.
 He knows you.
 You just looking at him makes him smile.
 Those smiles are sort of like little rewards peppered throughout your difficult, tiresome days.
 They’re little thank-yous for waking up with him on the hour and nursing him, for changing him, for bathing him, for holding him and loving him; for keeping him safe and doing everything you can to keep him happy and content.